 Men in the Middleland are small, fertile during a relatively short period of their young adult lives (around age 16 to 35), and have taken on traits that may appear feminine or neotanous to the other cultures after eons of sexual selection pressure for youthful traits.
 They are generally socially (and physically) dominated by fertile women.

-In the Middlelander culture, maleness is not seen as separate from femaleness, and in fact the word for “man” is merely the word for “woman” with a diminutive suffix.
+In the Middlelander culture, maleness is not seen as separate from femaleness, and in fact the word for “man” in the Middlelander tongue is merely the word for “woman” with a diminutive suffix.
 The word for “woman” itself is the same as the generic word for “person” and any specificity must be inferred through context.
-Within the teachings of traditional Middlelander mythology, all humans are born from the womb of the Goddess Mahara, and so all humans are in Her image: Fundamentally female (endowed with “mother” energy); it’s just that some have wombs, while others don’t–and so they must “borrow” them from those who do.
+Within the teachings of traditional Middlelander mythology, all humans are born from the womb of the Goddess Mahara, and so all humans are in Her image: Fundamentally female (endowed with “mother” energy); it’s just that some have wombs, while others don’t.
+Maleness is viewed as a sort of incomplete femaleness.

-Due to a low survival rate for male embryos and fetuses, most Middlelanders are women.
+Due to a low survival rate for male embryos and a high frequency of female twins, most Middlelanders are women.
 They outnumber men by a significant margin, making up roughly 70% of the total population.
-Of these women, most (around 75 – 80%) are “fertile” women, with the rest falling into the “robust” part of the spectrum.
+Of these women, most (around 80%) are “fertile” women, with the rest falling into the “robust” part of the spectrum.